yuva19102003/multistage-docker-builds/README.md

 ## Customize

-Feel free to customize the `Dockerfile` and other configurations to align with the specific requirements of your project.
+Feel free to customize the `[dockerfile.prod](http://localhost)` and other configurations to align with the specific requirements of your project.
 You can adjust the base images, dependencies, and build scripts according to your needs.

 ---